2sbsbsb/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
 ### Introduction

-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN). based on a pre-trained VGG16 image classifier.
+The goal is to classify each image pixel as road / not-road.
+VGG-16 network is used to extract input, keep probability, layer 3, 4 and 7.
+Performance is improved using skipped connection, performing 1x1 convolutions ( layers 3 and 4) and adding them element-wise.
+The training data set  is the kitti dataset.

+ The following hyperparameters were selected:

+keep_prob: 0.5
+learning_rate: 0.00001
+epochs: 50
+batch_size: 5

+The sample images are presented in run dir.

 ### Setup
 ##### GPU